Dropbox Inc. (DBX) Review – Making Smarter Decisions

 Dropbox Inc. (DBX) Insider Activity

-Dropbox Inc. disclosed in a document filed with the SEC on Mar 11 that Volkmer Bart (Chief Legal Officer) sold a total of 10,000 shares of the company’s common stock.
-The trade occurred on Mar 11 and was made at $25.40 per share for $0.25 million.
-Following the transaction, the insider now directly holds 0.19 million shares of the DBX stock.
+Dropbox Inc. disclosed in a document filed with the SEC on Mar 12 that Regan Timothy (Chief Financial Officer) sold a total of 3,777 shares of the company’s common stock.
+The trade occurred on Mar 12 and was made at $25.95 per share for $98013.0.
+Following the transaction, the insider now directly holds 0.3 million shares of the DBX stock.